-- their efforts through the Pain Care Forum ("PCF"), which began in 2004 as an APF project.
+- 126. On information and belief, the Pharmaceutical Defendants combined their efforts through the Pain Care Forum ("PCF"), which began in 2004 as an APF project.
 PCF is comprised of representatives from opioid manufacturers (including Endo, Janssen, and Purdue) and various Front Groups, almost all of which received substantial funding from the Pharmaceutical Defendants.
 Among other projects, PCF worked to ensure that an FDA-mandated education project on opioids was not unacceptably negative and did not require mandatory participation by prescribers.
-PCF also worked to address a lack of coordination among its members and developed cohesive industry messaging. - 124.
-On information and belief, through Front Groups and KOLs, the Pharmaceutical Defendants wrote or influenced prescribing guidelines that reflected the messaging the Pharmaceutical Defendants wanted to promote rather than scientific evidence.

-125. Through these means, and likely others still concealed, the Pharmaceutical Defendants collaborated to spread deceptive messages about the risks and benefits of long-term opioid use.
+PCF also worked to address a lack of coordination among its members and developed cohesive industry messaging. - 127.
+On information and belief, through Front Groups and KOLs, the Pharmaceutical Defendants wrote or influenced prescribing guidelines that reflected the messaging the Pharmaceutical Defendants wanted to promote rather than scientific evidence. - 128.
+Through these means, and likely others still concealed, the Pharmaceutical Defendants collaborated to spread deceptive messages about the risks and benefits of long-term opioid use.